Bantee-Golf/formation/README.md

 ```

-And return the reponse through apiSuccess function.
+And return the response through apiSuccess function.